Chandru-Ganesh/Intrusion-Detection-System/README.md

 The script auto-generates column names as F1, F2, ..., F78.

 ## 📫 Contact
-Developed with 💻 by Chandru Ganesh
+Developed with 💻 by Chandru Ganesh :
-📧 Mail: chandruganesh00@gmail.com
+📧 Mail: chandruganesh00@gmail.com .
-🔗 GitHub: Chandru-Ganesh
+🔗 GitHub: Chandru-Ganesh.

 ⚠️ Disclaimer
 This project is strictly for educational and research purposes.
 Do not use it in production environments without proper validation and testing.